sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

   - Install work-in-progress version:
     ```
+    cd to folder /pyKNEEr/pykneer (where the file setup.py is)
     python setup.py develop
     ```
     Note: package is installed in the directory as `setup.py`, not in the parent directory